CocoaPress/docs/docs/Assembly/Toolhead.md

 %}

 <script>
-  queueRenderPage(126);
+  queueRenderPage(140);
 </script>

 ## Useful Tips

 There are several jigs to make calibrating and assembling your extruder easier.
-Be sure to use them here.
+Look in the "Tools" folder of your STLs to find them, and be sure to print them before needing them!